greglook/cljstyle/doc/configuration.md

   Number of spaces to indent in ns forms.

+* `:break-libs?`

+  Whether to break required and imported libs onto a new line following the list keyword.

 * `:import-break-width`

   Threshold for breaking a single class import into a package import group.
 If